Latitude, Longitude, and Coordinate System Grids

 Map Coordinate Systems

 The Greenwich Meridian (or prime meridian) is a zero line of longitude from which we measure east and west.
-The zero line passes through the Royal Observatory in Greenwich, England – which is how it earned its name.
-In a geographical coordinate system, it is a line of longitude defined to be 0°.
+In fact, the zero line passes through the Royal Observatory in Greenwich, England, which is why we call it what it is today.

-Locate ANYTHING on Earth with Coordinates
+Find Anything on Earth with Coordinates

 What is a Coordinate Reference System?